Companion Visiting Program

 At Central Minnesota Elder Network, our Companion Visiting Program effectively matches a volunteer with a senior who needs support and encouragement.
 Volunteers visit where ever the client calls home.
 They receive training in communication and active listening skills, normal aging, dementia, grief, depression, death and dying and more.

-Who Can Benefit from Our Peer Companion Program?
+Who Can Benefit from Our Companion Visiting Program?

 Our volunteers along with a Registered Nurse Program Coordinator provide support to seniors who are experiencing:

 - Loss of a loved one

 - Receiving a life changing medical diagnosis

 - Memory challenges

 - Difficulty dealing with other life changes as moving from a long-time home or farm